AblionGE/IntelligentAgents2015/deliberative/doc/report.md

 The $f(n) = g(n) + h(n)$ function is computed as follows :

 * $g(n)$ is the current profit ($reward-cost$)
-* h(n) is a heuristic function that simply computes the reward given by all the tasks that are not yet delivered and the cost to deliver them.
+* h(n) is a heuristic function that computes the reward given by all the tasks that are not yet delivered and the cost to deliver them.
 The cost is computed considering moving to each delivery city and moving to each pickup city (if the task is not yet in the vehicle).
-This heuristif function is optimal because we consider the expected profit.
-Paths with unpromising profits will be put at the end of the queue such that we will have the best solution for this problem.
+In this way we consider the expected profit.
+Paths with unpromising profits will be put at the end of the queue such that we will have the best solution for this problem in the head of the queue.

 # Results